old-fos2020/old-fos2020.github.io/index.md

 ### Grading

 Each enrolled student will receive a grade based on their results for the projects, the midterm exam and the final exam.
-The relative importance of each part is: 30% for projects, 30% for the midterm and 40% for the final.
+The relative importance of each part is: 40% for projects and 60% for the final.

 ### Cheating